arcus/education_modules/intro_to_nhst/intro_to_nhst.md

 Let's say they see an average of 5 attacks in the exposure group and 3 in the non-exposure group.
 When they run their statistical test, they'll see one of two things:

 - They get a $p$-value < .05, meaning the observed difference in number of asthma attacks would be very unlikely to occur if there was really no underlying difference between groups based on exposure.
-In other words, the difference between groups is statistically significant.
+In other words, the difference between groups is **statistically significant**.
-- Or, they get a $p$-value ≥ .05, meaning that if there really is no underlying difference between the groups the observed difference in number of asthma attacks is something that might reasonably have occured just by chance.
-In other words, the difference between groups is not statistically significant, and we cannot reject the null hypothesis.
+- They get a $p$-value ≥ .05, meaning that if there really is no underlying difference between the groups, the observed difference in number of asthma attacks is something that might reasonably have occurred just by chance.
+In other words, the difference between groups is **not statistically significant**, and we cannot reject the null hypothesis.

 ### Type 1 and Type 2 errors